Nihar-Zutshi1/RPA_Appoitment_Fixing_Bot/README.md

 across a variety of applications, just as human workers do.
 The software or robot can be taught a workflow with multiple steps and applications, such as taking received forms, sending a receipt message, checking the form for completeness, filing the form in a folder, and updating a spreadsheet with the name of the form, the date filed, and so on.
-RPA software is designed to reduce the burden for employees of completing repetitive, simple tasks.
+RPA software is designed to reduce the burden for employees of completing repetitive, simple tasks..

 [alt text] https://www.google.com/imgres?imgurl=https%3A%2F%2Fcdn1.expresscomputer.in%2Fwp-content%2Fuploads%2F2019%2F12%2F04110923%2FRPA-Business.jpg&imgrefurl=https%3A%2F%2Fwww.expresscomputer.in%2Fnews%2Fdo-you-have-a-privileged-access-management-strategy-for-rpa%2F49505%2F&tbnid=YmKsY6pG2wW-QM&vet=12ahUKEwiazbnXorLuAhXD2nMBHaVTCLsQMygCegUIARDQAQ..i&docid=AEoertReRtaNbM&w=750&h=430&q=RPA&ved=2ahUKEwiazbnXorLuAhXD2nMBHaVTCLsQMygCegUIARDQAQ